Absolution, A Stonehenge Adventure Game by Nate Christensen

 4. Place the neutral figure (the Druid) on the first bluestone on the right (beneath the 'E' in Stonehenge.... okay, technically that would be the third 'E').

-5. Place the constructed trilithons off to the side of the board near a space for discarded cards.
+5. Place the constructed trilithons off to the side of the board, within reach of the players.

 6. (Optional) Place each of the colored figures (the High Priests) facing inward on the rectangular spaces where the trilithons might sit in other games.
 The order of the High Priests does not matter.
 Their presence is merely thematic as they ominously watch the Druid march around the bluestones toward his death.